Juice Wrld: Early life

-Jarad Anthony Higgins was born on December 2, 1998, in Chicago, Illinois.
+Jarad Anthony Higgins was born on December 2, 1998, in Chicago, Illinois, to Carmela Wallace.
 He grew up in the south suburbs and often played in Calumet Park.
 He later moved to Homewood and graduated from Homewood-Flossmoor High School in 2017.
 His parents divorced when he was three years old.
 He grew up with his mother; Carmella Wallace, and older brother in a single-parent home.
 Higgins's father died in June 2019.
 Higgins's mother was very religious and conservative; she did not let him listen to hip-hop.
 He was allowed to listen to rock and pop music; he was introduced to artists including Billy Idol, Blink-182, Black Sabbath, Fall Out Boy, Megadeth, and Panic! at the Disco through video games like Tony Hawk's Pro Skater and Guitar Hero.

 Higgins was a heavy drug user during his childhood and teens.
 He drank lean for the first time in the sixth grade, and began using Percocet and Xanax in 2013.
 He smoked cigarettes before quitting during his last year of high school because of health issues.

 He learned to play the piano at four years old, having been inspired by his mother who later began paying for his lessons.
 He then took up the guitar and drums while playing the trumpet for band class.
 In his sophomore year of high school, he began posting songs to SoundCloud which he recorded on his smartphone.
 Around that time, Higgins began to take rapping more seriously.